Austrian cuisine

+Austrian cuisine consists of many different local or regional cuisines.
+In addition to Viennese cuisine, which is predominantly based on the cooking traditions of the Habsburg Empire, there are independent regional traditions in all the states of Austria.

+The Austrian cuisine shares similarities with its neighboring countries in Central Europe, but particularly with the cuisines of Hungary, Bavaria, Bohemia and Northern Italy.
+Dishes and preparation methods have often been adopted, integrated, adapted or mixed.

+The Austrian cuisine is internationally known above all for its pastries such as Kaiserschmarrn and apple strudel, as well as for Tafelspitz and Wiener schnitzel.

 Mealtimes

 Breakfast is of the "continental" type, usually consisting of bread rolls with either jam or cold meats and cheese, accompanied by coffee, tea or juice.
-The midday meal was traditionally the main meal of the day, but in modern times as Austrians work longer hours further from home this is no longer the case.
-The main meal is now often taken in the evening.
+The midday meal was traditionally the main meal of the day, but in modern times, as Austrians work longer hours further from home, this is no longer the case.
+The main meal is now often eaten in the evening.

 A mid-morning or mid-afternoon snack of a slice of bread topped with cheese or ham is referred to as a Jause; a more substantial version akin to a British "ploughman's lunch" is called a Brettljause after the wooden board on which it is traditionally served.